philippwendland/ML_Covid19/Readme.md

-# Prediction of Covid-19 associated sentinel events based on laboratory values via machine learning in hospitals
+# Machine learning models for predicting severe COVID-19 outcomes in hospitals

 This is the Githup Repository for the paper Prediction of Covid-19 associated sentinel events based on laboratory values via machine learning in hospitals by Wendland etal.
 [1] containing the code to reconstruct our results and additional supplementary files.
 In our work we construct machine-learning based models for the prediction of in-hospital mortality, transfer to intensive-care unit (ICU) and mechanical ventilation of hospitalized Covid-19 patients.
 We use age, biological sex and averaged covariates of the first 48 or 24 hours after admission to a hospital as (possible) covariates.